ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/aviator/IUserRunway.rst

 IUserRunway
 ===========

-.. py:class:: IUserRunway
+.. py:class:: ansys.stk.core.stkobjects.aviator.IUserRunway

    object

    Interface used to access a user runway in the Aviator catalog.

-.. py:currentmodule:: ansys.stk.core.stkobjects.aviator
+.. py:currentmodule:: IUserRunway

 Overview
 --------